rpanizzon/Sphere-Wifi-Router/README.md

 If you used option 1 or did not include the Travelmate package, when customising the install package (option 3), then you will need to install Travelmate.
 You can do this vis the browser interface (LuCi): `System` > `Software`
 Search for “travelmate” and install `travelmate` and `luci-app-travelmate`.
 Then `Reboot` and follow the instructions above.
 ## MWAN3
+The mwan3 package provides outbound WAN traffic load balancing or fail-over with multiple WAN interfaces.
+It can monitor wan, gsm and wifi extended internet connections, providing policy based routing.
+Mwan3 documentation and installation instructions can be found [here](https://openwrt.org/docs/guide-user/network/wan/multiwan/mwan3).
+It is beyond the scope of this document to provide mwan3 parameters, but the instructions above are pretty clear.
+If you used option 1 or did not include the mwan3 package, when customising the install package (option 3), then you will need to install mwan3.
+You can do this vis the browser interface (LuCi): `System` > `Software`
+Search for “travelmate” and install `mwan3` and `luci-app-mwan3`.
+Then `Reboot` and follow the instructions above.
 # GPS
 I've developed a couple of shell scripts to provide GPS information.
 ## SMS GPS script (smsgps.sh)